The Real McCoys: Synopsis

+Guest stars

 Jon Lormer was cast seven times as an actor for The Real McCoys during 1959 and 1960, six as the character Sam Watkins.
 Joan Blondell appeared three times near the end of the series as Aunt Win.
 Marjorie Bennett was cast three times as Amanda Comstock.
 Pat Buttram and Howard McNear also appeared three times; they were subsequently cast as Eustace Haney on CBS's Green Acres and as Floyd the Barber on CBS's The Andy Griffith Show.
 Olin Howland and Willard Waterman appeared five times each as Charley Perkins and Mac Maginnis, respectively.

 Early in the series, Charles Lane, who often appeared in a character role on I Love Lucy, was cast twice as Harry Poulson, a fast-talking egg salesman; Hassie McCoy has an interest in Harry's son.
 During 1963, Jack Oakie appeared three times in the role of Uncle Rightly.
 Dick Elliott was cast twice as Doc Thornton, and Lurene Tuttle appeared twice as Gladys Purvis, the widowed mother of series character Kate McCoy, with Jay Novello in one of those appearances as Gladys' intended second husband, a retired photographer from Fresno.

 Malcolm Cassell appeared several times as Hassie McCoy's boyfriend, Tommy.
 Edward Everett Horton (the narrator of Fractured Fairy Tales) played J. Luther Medwick, the grandfather of Hassie's other boyfriend, Jerry; Medwick and Amos soon clash.
 Verna Felton, a member of the December Bride cast, appeared once as Cousin Naomi Vesper.
-Jesse White, known later as the actor portraying a Maytag repairman for television commercials and subsequently a cast member of CBS's The Ann Sothern Show, portrayed a used car salesman named "San Fernando Harry" who clashes with Amos in "The New Car" (October 2, 1958).
+Jesse White, known later as the actor portraying the Maytag repairman for television commercials and subsequently a cast member of CBS's The Ann Sothern Show, portrayed a used car salesman named "San Fernando Harry" who clashes with Amos in "The New Car" (October 2, 1958).
 On June 1, 1961, Amos, Luke, and Kate return to West Virginia for the 100th-birthday gathering of "Grandmother McCoy", played by Jane Darwell.
-In one episode, Lee Van Cleef played a sentry; in another Tom Skerritt appeared as a letter carrier.
+In one episode, Lee Van Cleef played an Air Force Security Guard; in another Tom Skerritt appeared as a letter carrier.